 Sales enablement is greater than sales training and it is not necessarily just for sales.
 It’s a strategic approach where the entire organization is involved in the process of enhancing sales performance.
 In addition to product training and sales process training, this may include items such as sales coaching, onboarding, marketing and learning content creation, process improvements, and more.

 Google “topics for sales training” and you will receive over 3 billion search results.
-There are a lot of topics to cover when considering how to create a sales training program that is right for your organization.
-However, here are 10 common sales training topics that every organization should consider including in their programs:
+There are a lot of topics to cover when considering how to create a program that is right for your organization.
+However, here are 10 common topics that every organization should consider including in their programs:

 Selling strategies – These can vary by product, service, industry, geography and persona.
 Some benefit from a more traditional approach to selling while others need innovative ways to reach potential clients and get to a closed deal.